English > God, How Do You Want To Build Your House?

 Have we forgotten Jesus’ words?
 In the “I Never Knew You” warning (Matthew 7:21-23), those who did great works in His name were turned away—not for lack of activity, but for lack of relationship.
 "The Parable of the Talents" (Matthew 25:14-30) wasn’t about doing anything—it was about doing what pleased the Master, faithfully and wisely.
 And in "The Parable of the Wise and Foolish Builders," (Matthew 7:24-27 & Luke 6:46-49) the wise man didn’t just build—he dug deep until he reached the rock.
 Yet today, so many leaders build fast and shallow, content to stand on compromised foundations simply because “that’s what was handed down.”
 They honor legacy over truth, and convenience over conviction.

 It is a tragedy that the Church is often shaped more by charismatic personalities and secular strategies than by fresh revelation from God.
 The result?
-A culture of shortcuts—schemes dressed up as strategies, a chasing of "Butts, Buildings, and Bills," instead of stewarding the Bride of Christ with fear and trembling.
+A culture of shortcuts—schemes dressed up as strategies, a chasing of "numbers, buildings, and dollars" instead of stewarding the Bride of Christ with fear and trembling.

 The time is now for leaders to return to the Lord.
 To be stripped of borrowed blueprints.
 To cry out from the secret place, “God, how do You want to build Your house?”
 The days of half-hearted stewardship are over.
 What we build now must be steeped in prayer, rooted in Scripture, tested by fire, and aligned with heaven—or it will not stand in the shaking that is coming.